Editorial Review

 Recent Regulatory Changes and Trends

-The peptide regulatory landscape is evolving rapidly.
-Several significant developments are shaping the current and future legal framework:
+The peptide regulatory landscape is changing fast.
+Several key developments are shaping the legal framework:

 FDA Compounding Oversight